 - Prof. dr. Menno Huisman, internist in cardiovascular medicine, LUMC Leiden, The Netherlands (moderator)

-This webcast will be broadcasted on Tuesday the 25th of May 2021 from 20.30 PM to 22.00 PM.
+This webcast will be broadcast on Tuesday the 25th of May 2021 from 20.30 PM to 22.00 PM.
 The webcast will be in English.

 This webcast is intended for cardiologists, internists, geriatric specialists, gastroenterologists, hematologists, pharmacists and general practitioners.